Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Better information leads to better decisions.
 Save time and money.
 Download our guide.

-18) Quang Ninh province will be the new residential investment hotspot near Van Don Economic Zone
+18) Quang Ninh will emerge as a new residential investment hotspot because of its closeness to the Van Don Economic Zone

 Quang Ninh province is quickly becoming a hot spot for residential investment, thanks to its closeness to the Van Don Economic Zone.